 - Free COVID-19 testing is available at the Morris Armory.

 - Mail-in saliva testing is available to anyone living in Minnesota.

-- Morris students may take advantage of the MTest clinic on the Twin Cities campus.
+- UMN Morris students, faculty, and staff may take advantage of the MTest clinic on the Twin Cities campus.
 Make an appointment.

 - There are community test sites across the state that offer both nasal swab and saliva testing.